 - Avoid committing sensitive information into a source control system such as Git or SVN.

-Choose ArcGIS identity over API keys if your users have access to an ArcGIS Online organization.
+Choose user authentication over API keys if your users have access to an ArcGIS Online organization.
 If your users do not have ArcGIS accounts, you may prefer to request that users register to use your application in order to reduce public access to your API keys.

 Requiring registration and / or sign in gives you more control over your app.
 You can more easily ensure that only authenticated users access private content and location services.